How Do I Join a Modern Widows Club Support Group?

 WHAT IF I DIDN’T HAVE A “FAIRYTALE” RELATIONSHIP?

 No need to pretend here.
 Often we encounter widows who feel guilty or are fearful they won’t “fit in” because they weren’t in a “perfect” marriage.
 Perhaps yours was the “perfect” marriage, perhaps it wasn’t.
 We recognize every relationship is different.
 MWC is about you, your future, and your health.
 It may sound shocking, but we actually laugh, joke and cry more than anyone realizes!
 It’s part of growth.
 The depth of emotion, which may feel overwhelmingly full of despair as a fresh widow, is also the overwhelmingly powerful depth of other emotions you can feel as you awaken from brain fog and begin creating your next steps.

 WHICH PHASE OF WIDOWHOOD AM I IN?

-MWC has tools to help you assess where you are today, but we also know this can change tomorrow.
+MWC has tools to help you assess where you are today, such as our Widow Empowerment Quiz, but we also know this can change tomorrow.
 Our programs are designed to support this fluctuation.
 You’ll receive additional resources to help understand the phases of Hope, Heal, Grow & Lead.

-I WANT TO BE AN ADVOCATE AND HAVE A COMMUNITY.
-HOW DO I DO THAT?
+I WANT TO BE AN ADVOCATE AND START A COMMUNITY.
+HOW DO I DO THIS?

 Welcome!
-Email Programs and someone from our Program Team will be in touch!
+Contact MWC Programs and someone from our Programs Team will be in touch.